 Vegan Foundation Brands

-Those of you that are living a vegan lifestyle may want to consider using vegan makeup as well.
-Vegan makeup is makeup that does not contain any animal by products.
+Those of you living a vegan lifestyle may also want to consider using vegan makeup.
+Vegan makeup is makeup that does not contain any animal by-products.
 There are quite a few brands that offer vegan makeup products in addition to their other products.
-Some great vegan makeup brands include:
+Some great vegan makeup brands , and makeup brands that offer vegan products include:

 These are not all of the brands that offer vegan makeup products.
 In fact, there are so many it would take pages.
 Thankfully, if you check out the Sephora website, you can filter results so that they will only show you vegan products.